kesylo/File-Organizer/README.md

 # Features

 1- Creates directories according to file's extensions
-2- Format their names with a specific Regex
+2- Get their extensions with regex and create folders
 3- Send them to their corressponding folders

+# Warning
+This script must be ran as admin
+The working path must be well choosen